fonfonx/atom-unsaved-changes/README.md

 Keybinding, `ctrl + alt + u` (Mac: `cmd + alt + u`)

+In order to close the panel showing the changes, just press `escape`

 Adds will be shown with a green background, removes with a red background.
 A few lines of surrounding unchanged text are also shown for context.
 A yellow line separates hunks.